matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 It is proposed that a general purpose HTTP based protocol be used to establish ephemeral bi-directional communication channels over which arbitrary data can be exchanged.

+Please note that it is intentional that this protocol does nothing to ensure the integrity of the data exchanged at a rendezvous.

+### High-level description

+Suppose that Device A wants to establish communications with Device B. A can do so by creating a _rendezvous session_ via a `POST /_matrix/client/rendezvous` call to an appropriate server.
+Its response includes an HTTP _rendezvous URL_ which should be shared out-of-band with device B. (This URL may be located on a different domain to the initial `POST`.)

+The rendezvous URL points to an arbitrary data resource ("the payload"), which is initially populated using data from A's `POST` request.
+There are no restrictions on the payload itself, but the rendezvous server SHOULD impose a maximum size limit.
+The payload may be retrieved (`GET`) and updated (`PUT`) by anyone—A, B, or a third party—who is able to reach the rendezvous URL.

+In this way, A and B can communicate by repeatedly inspecting and updating the payload pointed at the rendezvous URL.

+#### The update mechanism

+Every update request MUST include an `ETag` header, whose value is supplied the `ETag` header in the last `GET` response seen by the requester.
+(The initiating device may also use the `ETag` supplied in the initial `POST` response to immediately update the payload.)
+Updates will succeed only if the supplied `ETag` matches the server's current revision of the payload.
+This prevents concurrent writes to the payload.

+There is no mechanism to retrieve previous payloads after an update.

+#### Expiry

+The rendezvous session (i.e. the payload) SHOULD expire after a period of time communicated to clients via the `Expires` header.
+After this point, any further attempts to query or update the payload MUST fail.
+The expiry time SHOULD be extended every time the payload is updated.
+The rendezvous session can be manually expired with a `DELETE` call to the rendezvous URL.

+### Example

 A typical flow might look like this where device A is initiating the rendezvous with device B:

 ```mermaid